Marketplace: Morocco

 In Morocco, markets are known as souks, and are normally found in a city's Medina (old city or old quarter).
 Shopping at a produce market is a standard feature of daily life in Morocco.
-In the larger cities, Medinas are typically made up of a collection of souks built amid a maze of narrow streets and laneways where independent vendors and artisans tend to cluster in sections which subsequently become known for a particular type of produce - such as the silversmith's street or the textile district.
+In the larger cities, Medinas are typically made up of a collection of souks built amid a maze of narrow streets and laneways where independent vendors and artisans tend to cluster in sections which subsequently become known for a particular type of produce – such as the silversmith's street or the textile district.
 In Tangiers, a sprawling market fills the many streets of the medina and this area is divided into two sections, known as the Grand Socco and the Petit Socco.
-The term 'socco' is a Spanish corruption of the Arabic word for souk, meaning marketplace.
-These markets sell a large variety of goods; fresh produce, cooking equipment, pottery, silverware, rugs and carpets, leather goods, clothing, accessories, electronics alongside cafes, restaurants and take-away food stalls.
-The Medina at Fez is the oldest, having been founded in the 9th century.
-The Medina at Fez has been named a World Heritage site.
+The term socco is a Spanish corruption of the Arabic word for souk, meaning marketplace.
+These markets sell a large variety of goods: fresh produce, cooking equipment, pottery, silverware, rugs and carpets, leather goods, clothing, accessories, electronics, alongside cafes, restaurants and take-away food stalls.
+The medina at Fez is the oldest, having been founded in the 9th century.
+The medina at Fez has been named a UNESCO World Heritage site.
 Today it is the main fresh produce market and is noted for its narrow laneways and for a total ban on motorized traffic.
 All produce is brought in and out of the marketplace by donkey or hand-cart.
-In Marrakesh, the main produce markets are also to be found in the Medina and a colourful market is also held daily in the Jemaa el-Fnaa (main square) where roaming performers and musicians entertain the large crowds that gather there.
+In Marrakesh, the main produce markets are also to be found in the medina and a colourful market is also held daily in the Jemaa el-Fnaa (main square) where roaming performers and musicians entertain the large crowds that gather there.
 Marrakesh has the largest traditional Berber market in Morocco.